Arthurfert/Local-Film-rating/README.md

 ```bash
 npm run dev
 ```
+> [!NOTE]

-The application will be available at http://localhost:3000
+> The application will be available at http://localhost:3000

 ### Production Mode with PM2